SiCL: Silhouette-Driven Contrastive Learning for Unsupervised Person Re-Identification with Clothes Change: Experiments

-\myparagraph{Protocols and metrics} Different from the traditional short-term person \reid{} setting, there are two evaluation protocols for long-term person \reid{}: a) general setting and b) clothes-change setting.
+\myparagraph{Protocols and Metrics} Different from the traditional short-term person \reid{} setting, there are two evaluation protocols for long-term person \reid{}: a) general setting and b) clothes-change setting.
 Specifically, for a query image, the general setting is looking for cross-camera matching samples of the same identity, while the clothes-change setting additionally demands the same identity with inconsistent clothing.
 For LTCC~\cite{Change:1} and PRCC~\cite{yang2019person}, we report performance with both clothes-change setting and general setting.
-As for Celeb-ReID~\cite{celebreid}, Celeb-ReID-Light~\cite{celebreidlight} Deepchange~\cite{Deepchange} and VC-Clothes~\cite{vcclothes}, we report the general setting performance.
+As for Celeb-ReID~\cite{celebreid}, Celeb-ReID-Light~\cite{celebreidlight} DeepChange~\cite{Deepchange} and VC-Clothes~\cite{vcclothes}, we report the general setting performance.
+We use both Cumulated Matching Characteristics (CMC) and mean average precision (mAP) as retrieval accuracy metrics.